cosmiciron/GPT4People/README.md

 We’re at the beginning of an exciting journey, and there’s much more to come.
 Stay tuned and join us as we grow!

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the `LICENSE` file for more information.